 In particular, Kentucky's victory in the NCAA basketball championship -- all thanks to a handful of young transients barnstorming for a few months as what the NCAA calls student-athletes -- has shocked casual observers of the educational sporting scene.
-Good grief,
+Good grief, The New York Times was even stunned enough to feel obliged to editorialize on the matter.

 Still, trust me: it's only 10 days since Kentucky took the title, but the NCAA is safely again where it likes to be, flying under the ethical radar, tucked away on the sports pages and in the warm embrace of ESPN.
 So far as the college media and fans are concerned, we're already back to the only issue of real consequence: how to more properly conduct the football championship so that the big-conference schools can make more money, even as the poor players continue to make none.